Fox682/Projects/Tictactoe.md

 Don't do what I did.
 This is maximum overkill.
 This is also the reason why meta-data IS the data.
 I'm not actually storing the data, I'm just storing data about the data and reconstructing everything from that.
-If you find a way to store the whole game state in less than 54-bits you're a masochist...
+If you find a way to store the whole played game state (9 moves) in less than 54-bits you're a masochist... and I want to know more.

 ## Good Luck!